ahmedembeddedxx/codes-of-steel-x86/CONTRIBUTING.md

 ## Thank you for contributing!

-Your contributions make Everything_but_Assembly better for everyone.
+Your contributions make Everything in x8086 better for everyone.